 Clients may register for and receive commodities at Fishline each time they shop, in addition to shopping in the Market.

 Clients who are homebound, or temporarily unable to come to the Market, may sign up for Home Delivery.
-Volunteers will call Clients to get a weekly grocery order, and will then deliver the groceries to their door.
+Once approved by client services they will receive pre-bagged groceries to their home..

 No Permanent Address/Homeless

 Clients who are homeless, may shop at Fishline in the Market.
 Plus they are eligible for a selection of groceries and personal care items specifically purchased for clients who may be living in a tent or car.